absmach/magistrala-docs/docs/kubernetes.md

 | twins.httpPort                     | Twins service HTTP port                                                                         | 9021             |
 | twins.redisCachePort               | Twins service Redis Cache port                                                                  | 6379             |

-All Mainflux services (both core and add-ons) can have their `logLevel`, `image.pullPolicy`, `image.repository` and `image.tag` overridden.
+All Magistrala services (both core and add-ons) can have their `logLevel`, `image.pullPolicy`, `image.repository` and `image.tag` overridden.

-Mainflux Core is a minimalistic set of required Mainflux services.
+Magistrala Core is a minimalistic set of required Magistrala services.
 They are all installed by default:

 - authn
 - users